 HC refuses to quash FIR against Pune teacher over Op Sindoor linked remarks

-Deeba’s reference to India as ‘makkar’ (deceitful) and her connection with Pakistan through her parents’ families who resided there revealed her guilty mind, the division bench of justices AS Gadkari and Rajesh Patil said while dismissing her petition.
+Deeba’s reference to India as “makkar” (deceitful) and her connection with Pakistan through her parents’ families who resided there revealed the mens rea (guilty mind) behind her alleged crime, the division bench of justices AS Gadkari and Rajesh Patil said while dismissing her petition.

 Deeba, a resident of Margosa Heights housing society in Pune’s Mohammadwadi neighbourhood, worked as a school teacher.
 After the Indian armed forces launched ‘Operation Sindoor’ on May 7, targeting alleged terror camps in Pakistan, her housing society’s WhatsApp group was abuzz with congratulatory messages for the armed forces and the central government.